 Metoclopramide (MET uh CLO prah mide) is the generic name for Reglan®.
-This medicine is used to treat gastroesophageal reflux (GERD or reflux) or delayed gastric (stomach) emptying.
+This medicine is used to treat Gastroesophageal reflux (GERD or reflux) or delayed gastric (stomach) emptying.
 It also treats or prevents nausea and vomiting.
-Symptoms should go away in 1 to 3 days after starting treatment.

 How This Medicine Works

 It improves muscle movement of the food tube (esophagus) and the stomach.
 It also tightens the muscle between the esophagus and stomach (Picture 1).
 This decreases the chance of food coming back up.
 Metoclopramide also helps to strengthen the stomach muscle so food can move into the intestine faster.

 - Metoclopramide tablets and syrup start working 30 to 60 minutes after being taken.
 The effects last several hours.

 - Depending on your child’s prescription, they will take the medicine 3 or 4 times per day.

 - If your child is allergic to metoclopramide, they should not take this medicine.

 - This medicine can cause seizures.
 Let your child’s health care provider know of any history of seizures.